flowtoolz/Flowlist/Business Intelligence/Marketing/texts.md

 #Flowlist AppStore Update Text

+## 1.2.0

+• You can now make the font bigger and smaller, via menu or key command.
+The whole layout will adjust to the font size you choose, including the size of icons.
+• The navigation animation is now flawless and smooth.
+After the last update required new technology which made the animation slower and exposed its pre-existing flaws, I rebuilt huge parts of the app, implementing a much better approach.
+• Further performance improvements
+• Minor UI improvements
+• As always: Many technical improvements under the hood to ensure development will never slow down

+## 1.1.0

 • Multi line items allow to write structured texts.
 Empty items now correspond as paragraphs and non-empty items to headings
 • Web URLs and email adresses are now hyperlinked and clickable
 • The UI is updated, hopefully improved, in particular related to legibility, item editing and list headers